Holland & Barrett

 81% of our UK based colleagues have completed training, including those from key areas such as facilities and our distribution centres to increase awareness and confidence in being able to identify signs of Modern Slavery within our supply chains and how to report any concerns.
 This includes making colleagues aware of the whistleblowing helpline.
 We are using a third-party service provider platform for training and will be working to create more enhanced training in house for the global business during 2024.
 Holland and Barrett continue to provide annual compliance training courses to all relevant colleagues, this Includes topics such as tackling Modern Slavery as well as Anti-Bribery compliance.

-Holland & Barrett is also preparing for upcoming legislations which includes the Corporate Sustainability Reporting Directive (CSRD) in line with the new requirements of the European Sustainability Reporting Standards (ESRS) .
+Holland & Barrett is also preparing for upcoming legislations which includes the Corporate Sustainability Reporting Directive (CSRD) in line with the new requirements of the European Sustainability Reporting Standards (ESRS).
+Additional legislation on Corporate Due Diligence Directive was also signed off this year by the European Union for us to be reporting in the year 2029.
 This new directive will update the EU’s current reporting framework for businesses on issues including modern slavery and exploitation in supply chains with a focus on human rights, the environment, social standards, and sustainability risk projections.
-In order to prepare for these upcoming legislations we did a gap analysis against the ESRS framework which includes our own workforce (ESRS S1) in our operations, within our supply chain both upstream and downstream (ESRS S2) which highlighted gaps in policies and process, channels of engagement and remedy for material negative impacts on value chain looking at geographies of forced labour, child labour and modern slavery in our supply chains.
+As part of the ESRS we are in the process of completing the Double Materiality which will ensure that we focus on material issues.
+The gap against the ESRS framework includes our own workforce (ESRS S1) within our operations and workforce within our supply chain, both upstream and downstream (ESRS S2).
+This has helped us to decide the channels of engagement and remedy for material negative impacts on value chain, looking at geographies of forced labour, child labour and modern slavery in our supply chains.
 We will continue to work in these areas.

-Holland & Barrett are members of the British Retail Consortium (BRC) and follow their guidance on Modern Slavery.
-We have also worked with industry experts who provide support into the sustainable procurement and human rights.
+1. BRC (British Retail Consortium): As a member of British Retail Consortium (BRC) we follow their guidance on Modern Slavery.
+We have also worked with industry experts who provide support for sustainable procurement and human rights topics.
 Additional stakeholders will be identified during the latter part of this year.

-As previously mentioned, we joined the United Nations Global Compact to align with the universal principles of human rights, labour, environment and anticorruption to action against societal goals.
-UNGC who are also custodians of the UN Sustainable development goals also look at goal 8 of Decent work and economic growth with focus on target 8.7 to take immediate and effective measures to eradicate forced labour and end modern slavery and human trafficking.
+2. United Nations Global Compact (UNGC): We are continuing to work with United Nations Global Compact this year to align with the universal principles of human rights, labour, environment and anticorruption to action against societal goals.
+UNGC who are also custodians of the UN Sustainable development goals also look at goal 8 of decent work and economic growth with focus on ‘target 8’ to take immediate and effective measures to eradicate forced labour and end modern slavery and human trafficking.

 Forward looking objectives

-2. Review key critical commodity sourcing and implement new transparency measures to ensure that high risk suppliers and high-risk supply chains are free from any Modern Slavery violations through mapping.
+• Review key critical commodity sourcing and implement new transparency measures to ensure that high risk suppliers and high-risk supply chains are free from any Modern Slavery violations through certifications and mapping.

-3. Developing engagement strategy with high-risk supply chains by commencing the H&B audit programme.
+• Developing an engagement strategy with own label supply chains by commencing the H&B audit programme.

-5. Enhance our capabilities /training systems to include more detailed Modern Slavery awareness and due diligence training for our supply chains and our colleagues.
+• Enhance our capabilities /training systems which includes communication and Modern Slavery awareness and due diligence training for our supply chains and our colleagues.

 APPROVAL FOR THIS STATEMENT